 Along the journey, we came to the belief that what we are doing extends farther than the child/parent relationship.
 Our programs are bringing business partners, friends, child/mentor, and the community together.
 Here is what we do:

 Spend time together

 CYO is a 501(c)3 nonprofit.
 CYO’s programs engage individuals in outdoor activities, including fly fishing, trap shooting, fly tying, archery, spin fishing, camping, orienteering, survival skills and more.
 Building on the timeless lure of the great outdoors, CYO offers families an effective, healthy way to build great relationships and a lifelong love of recreation.

-We also currently host two large fundraising events annually – the Maverick Sporting Clays shoot and banquet and the Boot Scoot Concert and Dance.
-While these events a revenue generators for the organization, they also serve to bring the community together to build and foster relationship growth.
+We also currently host three large fundraising events annually – the Maverick Sporting Clays shoot, The Scoot, and Holes & Hops.
+While these events a revenue generators for the organization, they also serve to bring the community together and to foster relationship growth.

 What we are not:

 A fishing hole.
 A shooting range.
 Our passion is to have everyone who enters our gates leave with a better relationship with their peer, parent, mentor or friend when they walk back out of the gate.